-- 1. Online classes will generally be offered only for elective or enrichment courses unless there are scheduling conflicts that cannot be resolved by a regular class. - 2.
+- Online classes will generally be offered only for elective or enrichment courses unless there are scheduling conflicts that cannot be resolved by a regular class. - 2.
 Only students that have demonstrated self-discipline and motivation will be allowed to take online classes. - a.
 Approval of administration - b.
 Probationary period to see if they are able to handle the online environment. - c.
-Students must have a personal laptop computer. - d.
-Students who do not make expected progress will be removed from the online class and placed in a regular class. - 3.
-Students will be required to be actively involved in some type of educational activity during the online class period and can lose the privilege at the discretion of the Online Teacher or Administrator. - 4.
-Students will be required to complete appropriate portions of the course. - 5.
+Students must have a personal laptop computer and are expected to be actively involved in educational activities during the online class period. - d.
+As part of the academic initiative, a student who is not up to date with an online class will be ineligible for sports participation. - 3.-Students will be required to complete appropriate portions of the course. - 4.
 Students interested in playing collegiate athletics are advised to take traditional classes for core courses (English, Math, Social Studies, and Science) rather than online classes.